eclipse-hono/hono-extras/protocol-gateway/azure-mqtt-protocol-gateway/README.md

 1. the AMQP adapter of a running Hono instance to connect to
 2. the MQTT server
-3. the Demo-Device to use.
+3. the demo device to use.

 By default, the gateway will connect to the AMQP adapter of the [Hono Sandbox](https://www.eclipse.org/hono/sandbox/).
 However, it can also be configured to connect to a local instance.